 Step 6: Merge Reports

 The current implementation merges dependency findings into the interim report and defers reachability slicing to the call graph export.
 In other words, interim-report inclusion is not gated on whether a finding later produces one or more exported call chains.
+User code findings are always included and marked withsource: "direct".

 Practical Walkthrough

-This section traces the entire pipeline using the test project at testdata/projects/go_with_crypto_dep/.
+This section traces the entire pipeline using the test project attestdata/projects/go_with_crypto_dep/.
 Every value shown is real — produced by running crypto-finder scan --scan-dependencies against this project.

 The Source Code

-Three files make up the project:
+Three files make up the project:go.mod — declares one direct dependency:

 main.go — the entry point.
 Does not use crypto directly: